aws-samples/eks-workshop-v2/website/docs/security/guardduty/log-monitoring/privileged_container_mount.md

 sidebar_position: 134
 ---

 In this lab you will be creating a container with `privileged` Security Context, with root level access in the `default` Namespace of your EKS Cluster.
-Also this privileged container will also have a sensitive directory from the host, mounted and accessible as a volume within your container.
+This privileged container will also have a sensitive directory from the host, mounted and accessible as a volume within your container.

 This exercise will generate two different findings, `PrivilegeEscalation:Kubernetes/PrivilegedContainer` which indicates that a container was launched with Privileged permissions, and `Persistence:Kubernetes/ContainerWithSensitiveMount` indicating a sensitive external host path mounted inside the container.